Free Range Eggs

 · This B Group Vitamin is essential for a healthy body especially for women planning a family.

-· Prior to and during pregnancy 400µg of Folate is the recommended daily intake and the normal recommended intake for an adult is 200µg per day.
+· Prior to and during pregnancy 400µg of Folate is the recommended daily intake.
+The normal recommended intake for an adult is 200µg per day.

 An average 55g serving (one freeranger egg) contains 55µg of Folate which is 27% of the recommended daily intake.